The following is from the Orlando Sentinel Janurary 20, 2017.

 Joseph “J.B.”
 Bensmihen Guest columnist

 President-elect Trump pledged to unravel much of what President Obama created through executive orders and the reinterpretation of laws by federal regulators.
 Trump and the new Congress have also promised an aggressively pro-business agenda.
-Both now have an opportunity to undo an action of the Obama administration in a way that will appear solidly pro-business, but actually support the disabled and the elderly.
+Both now have an opportunity to undo the action of the Obama administration in a way that will appear solidly pro-business, but actually support the disabled and the elderly.

 In recognition of such costs, in 1974 Congress passed the Companionship Exemption, which exempts home-care companies from paying home-care workers time-and-a-half after 40 hours per week.
 In practice, it also means that home-care companies bill consumers the same hourly rate, whether a caregiver works 10 hours a week, 40, 50 or 60.